Advanced Vocab Words - Set 8 Flashcards

 70

-# Fill in the blank with the most appropriate vocabulary word.
-The committee will \_\_\_\_\_\_ for lunch before continuing the discussion. ## Footnote *Hint: The word starts with 'r'.*
+# Fill in the blank: The committee will \_\_\_\_\_\_ for lunch before continuing the discussion. ## Footnote ***Hint:*** *Starts with "r" and means "a break or hidden place".*

 recess ## Footnote *recess (**ree**-sess)* v. to suspend proceedings n. a break from class or business n. an indented or hollowed-out space